kidusm001/multi-fleet-managment/packages/client/src/pages/EmployeeManagement/README.md

 # Employee Management

 ## Overview
 This section covers employee administration for Manager and Admin roles.
-All recruitment, candidate, and batch review features have been removed.

 ## Roles
 - Manager: View and manage employee assignments and status.